m4h4nk4l1/change-log-api-node/README.md

 # change-log-api-node

-# INTRO
-#### This is an api developed for changes that be released with different versions of any product to keep track of those internally with a postgresql database storing all the information regarding it.
+### This is an api developed for changes that be released with different versions of any product to keep track of those internally with a postgresql database storing all the information regarding it.
 This api is developed using express.js and nodejs as runtime, coded in typescript.

 ## Technologies & libraries used